antmicro/ov9281-camera-board/README.rst

 Interface connector
 ===================

-The board uses a 50-pin FFC connector which exposes two separate MIPI CSI interfaces for both cameras along with power supply rails and control signals.
+The board uses a 50-pin FFC connector which exposes two separate MIPI CSI interfaces for both cameras, along with power supply rails and separate I2C buses used for sensor configuration.
-The board is electrically compatible with Antmicro's products and open hardware designs including `Jetson Nano baseboard <https://github.com/antmicro/jetson-nano-baseboard>`_. or Zynq Video Board
+The board is electrically compatible with Antmicro's products and open hardware designs, including `Jetson Nano baseboard <https://github.com/antmicro/jetson-nano-baseboard>`_, `Google Coral Baseboard <https://github.com/antmicro/google-coral-baseboard>`_ or `Zynq Video Board <https://github.com/antmicro/zynq-video-board>`_.

-For more details regarding board connection please refer to schematic sheets.
+For more details regarding the on-board circuitry please refer to the respective schematic sheets.

 Mechanics
 =========